nd-nuclear-theory/mcscript-ncci/docs/nd-mfdn-quickstart-guide.md

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   - Instructions.
 See `INSTALL.md` for instructions.
 For now, only consider
-    the instructions in section 0 "Setting up `ndconfig`", which instructs you
+    the instructions in Section 0 "Retrieving and installing `ndconfig`", which
-    to set the `NDCONFIG_DIR` environment variable in your shell initialization
+    instructs you to set the `NDCONFIG_DIR` environment variable in your shell
-    file.
-(The remainder of the instructions cover building codes that use
+    initialization file.
+(The remainder of the instructions cover building
-    `ndconfig`, such as `shell`, which we will tackle below.)
+    codes that use `ndconfig`, such as `shell`, which we will tackle later,
+    below.)

 # shell #